OpenTermsArchive/contrib-versions/Xing/Terms of Service.md

 **11.2** XING is permitted to transfer rights and duties to third parties, in whole or in part.

-**11.3** Unless revoked by the user, the user agrees that XING may transfer the contracts, in whole or in part, with users who registered with a Swiss address, to XING Switzerland GmbH, Enetriederstrasse 22, 6060 Sarnen, Switzerland, to facilitate billing in the user’s local currency.
+**11.3** Unless revoked by the user, the user agrees that XING may transfer the contracts, in whole or in part, with users who registered with a Swiss address, to XING Switzerland GmbH, Gartenstrasse 25, 8002 Zurich, Switzerland, to facilitate billing in the user’s local currency.

 **11.4** Unless otherwise governed by these GTC, XING may send notices to the user by e-mail, fax or letter.
 XING may also send declarations to the user’s XING inbox which forms an integral part of the user’s XING membership.